Yes, the ‘quadruple rainbow’ photo is real, but it’s not a quadruple rainbow

-Amanda Curtis, CEO of 19th Amendment, is having a very lucky day.
-While waiting for a train in Long Island this morning she caught this heavenly vision, a rare quadruple rainbow.
+Amanda Curtis, CEO of 19th Amendment, must have had a very lucky day when she caught this photo.
+While waiting for a train in Long Island on April 21, 2015, she caught this heavenly vision of what are called reflection rainbows.

 — Amanda Curtis (@amanda_curtis) April 21, 2015

-Amanda’s photo, which quickly went viral turns out to be what Les Cowley of the great website Atmospheric Optics calls a reflection rainbow.
-A reflected double rainbow!
-Bad Astronomer Phil Plait at Slate agrees.
+Amanda’s photo quickly went viral.
+Les Cowley of the great website Atmospheric Optics quickly pegged it as reflection rainbows, and Bad Astronomer Phil Plait at Slate agrees.
 In other words, according to Phil: